 - Spam Musubi

+Spam is synonymous with Hawaii.
 If you’ve never tried Spam before, make this treat your number one food priority on the island!
 With Japanese roots, the look is similar to the rice ball.
 It consists of a grilled slice of Spam on top of sticky rice held together with a seaweed wrap.
 It’s a mixture of savory and sweet that can be found almost everywhere on the island.
+This dish is so easy to make, and so tasty, that you can easily try it out at one of several local food trucks (don’t forget to order a side of flavorful shave ice).

-Whether you’re on a mission for adventure and thrills, a relaxing dream-like beach stay or tantalizing unique Hawaiian delicacies, Kauai is the island to visit.
-There are an endless amount of things to do in Kauai and places to explore when visiting, but hopefully the travel tips above will help you make some great choices.
+Whether you’re on a mission for adventure and thrills, a relaxing dream-like beach stay or tantalizing unique Hawaiian delicacies, Kauai (“The Garden Isle”) is the island to visit in Hawaii.
+Whether it’s a desire to appreciate the Na Pali Coast, explore Waimea Canyon, chill at the beach resort town of Poipu, walk through a pineapple plantation, or relish the picturesque seclusion of Princeville, there are an endless amount of things to do in Kauai, trails to hike, beaches to catch the sunset, and places to explore when visiting.
+Hopefully, this travel guide will steer you towards some great locations.

 With welcoming locals and a laid-back vibe, you’ll never want to leave this Hawaiian oasis.
 Have any questions?
 We’d be thrilled to answer.
-Give us a call at x or message us at x and one of our knowledgeable representatives will be thrilled to assist you!
+Give us a call at x or message us at x and one of our knowledgeable representatives will be thrilled to assist you and your family!